angelstakepool/multiowner-pool-instructions/README.md

 ## STEP 1 Create CLI keys and address

-Generate cli-payment and cli-stake-reward keys, derive address and fund it with at least 503 ADA for pool deposit
+Generate cli-payment and cli-stake-reward keys, derive address and fund it for pool deposit
 ```
 cardano-cli address key-gen ...
 cardano-cli stake-address key-gen ...